 The commands to toggle between different views are found under the show (S) and hide (H) tabs on the right side of the GUI.
+See the red box in the image below for the location.

-If we want to toggle to the wire view for instance, we would find the row of the selection we wish to manipulate (in this case hras), and select the following commands.
+If we want to toggle to the wire view for instance, we would find the row of the selection we wish to manipulate (in this case hras).